- WHAT WE DO

-The news has been dominated by large corporations such as Macy’s, Delta Airlines and even the MyFitnessPal app experiencing data breaches and cyber incidents in 2018 (and let’s not forget Yahoo, Target, Equifax and others that preceded them).
-While big-name companies make the news, the reality is that half of all cyber attacks target small to mid-sized businesses, and the costs associated with these attacks can be crippling.
+While big-name companies are the ones to make the news, the reality is that half of all cyberattacks target small to mid-sized businesses, and the costs associated with these attacks can be crippling.

-The numbers involved with determining the cost of a cyber incident vary widely, and it’s safe to say it significantly affects the bottom line.
-Many smaller organizations don’t have the resources, time or money to effectively manage these problems.
+The numbers involved in determining the cost of a cyber incident vary widely, and it’s safe to say it significantly affects the bottom line.
+Many smaller organizations don’t have the resources, time, or money to effectively manage these problems.
 To make matters worse, cyber attacks tend to be “sticky,” causing repeated issues and interruptions for years to come.

 Cyber liability comes into play when your company is accused of causing damage to an outside party as a direct result of a cyber incident.
 A cyber incident can happen if you or your employees aid in the spread of a malicious virus or the infiltration of another organization’s network, or if it’s determined you weren’t doing enough to protect data in your possession.